 I showed a snapshot of the idea to my husband and asked if he could create it.
 You see, he is very talented when it comes to woodworking.
 He told me that he could do that for me without any problem at all.
 He even had a piece of pine left over from our basement remodel, so we didn’t have to make a purchase.

-Curtain rood with hangers (make sure extends to fireplace width)
+Curtain rod with hangers (make sure extends to fireplace width)

-Wood (cut to fit on top of the mantle
+Wood (cut to fit on top of the mantel)

 This project cost us around $25.
-It would have been more if we would have needed to purchase the wood.
+It would have been more if we had needed to purchase the wood.
 Now, I have something that I can use year after year.
-And best of all, our stockings will actually be hung up all Christmas season!
+And best of all, our stockings will stay hung up all Christmas season!